 Thank you for visiting the BPS Library Webpage.
 I am Mrs. Darla Butero, and I have been teaching information literacy/library skills here at BPS or BES for the last fifteen years.
 I cherish the daily opportunity to introduce kids to books that they may enjoy.
 Nothing can compare to hearing children laugh about something they saw or read in a book except the excitement that bubbles forth from children as they share some fact that they discovered within the pages of a book.
 One of the main goals of the BPS Library is to foster a love of books and reading in our BPS Students.
+Another goal is to have our BPS students use technology responsibly to practice technology and literacy skills.
 Please feel free to contact me if you have questions or concerns at email@example.com .

 HOW PARENTS CAN HELP STUDENTS

 - Please help your children keep their BPS Library books well cared for by helping them to remember the book care rules:

 - keep books away from the reach of pets